 We rested for an hour before continuing our trek.
-The others past us and we’re now again last.
+The others passed us and we’re now again last.
 The trail going to the campsite is now easy, with no more assaults.

 As we trek the remaining trails going to the campsite, we can now see the summit of Mt.
 Pulag.
 There are no trees present around the summit, just grass.
 Mostly referred to as Marlboro Country since it was like the landscape in a Cigarette Commercial.

 We arrived at the campsite last.
 The campsite is on a flat grassland, surrounded by tall grasses.
 It is just a few meters from the summit.
-We pitched our tent beside the grasses to cover us from strong winds.
-I felt tired but thought I can sustain it until tomorrow.
+We pitched our tent beside the grasses to protect ourselves from strong winds.
+I felt tired but thought I could sustain it until tomorrow.

 But… I was wrong.

 After a few minutes of rest, I suddenly felt cold.
 I was shivering and feeling hot.
 Feeling some chills.
-I told Ge I will rest for now inside the tent and sleep it over, maybe after a while, I will be better.
+I told Ge I would rest for now inside the tent and sleep it over, maybe after a while, I would be better.

 Darkness came and I’m still shivering.
 Everyone from the group is trying to help me regain from that situation.
-One lend me his gloves, and the other gave me his crucible with a candle inside.
+One lent me his gloves, and the other gave me his crucible with a candle inside.
 Later that night, Ge opened his stove outside the tent but inside the flysheet to heat our area.
-Before going to sleep again, Ge asked me if I can still do the climb to the summit, if not, we will stay there and start going down in the morning.
+Before going to sleep again, Ge asked me if I could still do the climb to the summit, if not, we would stay there and start going down in the morning.
 Well, I don’t want that to happen.
 In my mind, “After all that, I will not see the sea of clouds and reach the summit?”
-I told him, “Yes, I still can”, even if I’m still chilling.
+I told him, “Yes, I still can”, even if I was still chilling.

-The time has come for the summit.
-The call time is 3 AM.
+The time had come for the summit.
+The call time was 3 A.M.
 Not wanting to be left behind, I stood up and got outside.
 It felt cold but I didn’t shiver.
-I didn’t know what happen, but I’m now okay.
+I didn’t know what happened, but I’m now okay.